imputnet/cobalt/README.md

 - You can add wordplays or puns if it feels natural to do so.
 - Even though I love cursing, keep that away from translations.
 - Always check if there are issues in UI with your localization.
 - There's no need to translate `ChangelogContentTitle` and `ChangelogContent`, because those are very often changed.
+You can remove both of them from your translation file.
-- Add "(in english)" to `ChangelogLastCommit` and `ChangelogLastMajor`, because those are almost always kept exclusively in English.
+- Add "(in english)" in translation language to `ChangelogLastCommit` and `ChangelogLastMajor`, because those are almost always kept exclusively in English.
 Remove that phrase if you do translate major update changelog.
 - Be nice.

 ## TO-DO